WGBH/AAPB2/app/views/override/about-the-american-archive.md

-These programs are rich and promising in so many areas: Jazz history; civil rights history; the history of the war in Vietnam as debated and experienced by famous and ordinary people; the urban crisis and the development of urban minority political power; the programs of Lyndon Johnson’s War on Poverty and the hidden history of battles over social welfare and rights….
+These programs are rich and promising in so many areas: Jazz history; civil rights history; the history of the war in Vietnam as debated and experienced by famous and ordinary people; the urban crisis and the development of urban minority political power; the programs of Lyndon Johnson's War on Poverty and the hidden history of battles over social welfare and rights….
 In discussions with Library of Congress staff about the American Archive project, I learned about tantalizing programming that critically evaluated the role that